Frequently Asked Questions & Resources

 What types of therapy or mental health services do you provide?

-As a PMHNP, my primary focus is psychiatric evaluation and medication management.
-Supportive therapy, such as coping skills, stress management, and psychoeducation, is also provided.
-If more intensive therapy is needed, I can provide a referral to a licensed therapist to ensure comprehensive care.
+Ongoing weekly psychotherapy is not provided through this practice.
+If more intensive or long-term therapy is needed, I will provide a referral to a licensed therapist to ensure coordinated and comprehensive care.

 Do you provide emergency or crisis services?